kubeslice-ent/egs-infra-installer/README.md

 ## License

-This project is part of the Avesha EGS (Enterprise Gateway Service) ecosystem.
+This project is part of the Avesha EGS (Elastic GPU Service) ecosystem.
 Please refer to the EGS license terms and conditions for usage rights and restrictions.